akor01/news-scraper/README.md

 ## Notes on Topics and Semantic Search
 - Topics are stored as a list in the article JSON, but for semantic search, all topics are still embedded as a single string along with the summary.
 - This means searching for a single topic may be less effective if the article has many topics.
-For best results, consider storing each topic as a separate document in the vector DB (see code comments for how to do this).
+For best results, consider storing each topic as a separate document in the vector DB.

 ## Troubleshooting
 - **Missing API Key:** Ensure `OPENAI_API_KEY` is set in your environment or `.env` file.